Na-Rina/Na-Rina/README.md

 👯 I’m looking to collaborate on innovative AI projects.
 🤔 I’m looking for help with expanding my research in AI.
 💬 Ask me about anything related to AI, data analysis, and NLP.
-📫 How to reach me: [Your Contact Information]
+📫 How to reach me: skery@naver.com
 😄 Pronouns: She/Her
 ⚡ Fun fact: I love exploring new AI technologies and their applications in various fields.